casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 * `map(ContractHash::new)` converts the `Hash` into a `ContractHash` object which is a recognizable Casper type
 * `.expect("must get contract hash");` Expects this all to have worked properly, otherwise panics and the test fails

-Now we can officially test the increment entrypoint.
-To do this we can use the `contract_call_by_hash` function on the `ExecuteRequestBuilder` module to prepare the deployment request:
+Now you can officially test the increment entrypoint.
+To do this, use the `contract_call_by_hash` function on the `ExecuteRequestBuilder` module to prepare the deployment request:

 ```rust
 let increment_request = ExecuteRequestBuilder::contract_call_by_hash(